-7.12 General Duties
+7.10 General Duties

-- (a) The Act imposes duties on office holders, which office holders should be aware of and comply with, including the duty to: - (i) act with reasonable care and diligence; - (ii) act honestly and fairly in the best interests of the Association and for its Principal Purpose; - (iii) disclose conflicts of interest; - (iv) ensure that the financial affairs of the Association are managed responsibly; - (v) not misuse their position or information they gain as an office holder; and - (vi) not allow the Association to operate while it is insolvent. - (b) In addition to the duties imposed by the Act, the Association must comply with its duties under the ACNC Legislation, so far as the ACNC Legislation applies.
+- (a) The Act imposes duties on office holders, which office holders should be aware of and comply with, including the duty to: - (i) act with reasonable care and diligence; - (ii) act honestly and fairly in the best interests of the Association and for its Purpose; - (iii) disclose conflicts of interest; - (iv) ensure that the financial affairs of the Association are managed responsibly; - (v) not misuse their position or information they gain as an office holder; and - (vi) not allow the Association to operate while it is insolvent. - (b) In addition to the duties imposed by the Act, the Association must comply with its duties under the ACNC Legislation, so far as the ACNC Legislation applies.

-7.13 Ceasing to be a GSA Board member
+7.11 Ceasing to be a GSA Board member

-- (a) A GSA Board member may resign from the GSA Board by written notice addressed to the GSA Board. - (b) A person ceases to be a GSA Board member if they: - (i) resign; - (ii) die; - (iii) cease to meet the eligibility requirements in rule 7.8; - (iv) are removed from office pursuant to rule 7.11; - fail to attend three GSA Board meetings in a twelve month period (other than urgent GSA Board meetings pursuant to rule 7.18) without leave of absence under rule 7.25; - (vi) are convicted of an indictable offence; or - (vii) otherwise cease to be a GSA Board member by operation of section 78 of the Act.
+- (a) A GSA Board member may resign from the GSA Board by written notice addressed to the GSA Board. - (b) A person ceases to be a GSA Board member, and a casual vacancy is created, if they: - (i) resign; - (ii) die; - (iii) cease to meet the eligibility requirements in rule 7.6; - (iv) are removed from office pursuant to rule 7.9; - (v) fail to attend three GSA Board meetings in a twelve month period (other than urgent GSA Board meetings pursuant to rule 7.16) without leave of absence under rule 7.23: - (vi) fail to acknowledge receipt of GSA's on-boarding correspondence in writing within one month of receiving the correspondence; - (vii) are convicted of an indictable offence; or - (viii) otherwise cease to be a GSA Board member by operation of section 78 of the Act.

-7.14 Filling casual vacancies
+7.12 Filling casual vacancies

-(a) If a GSA Board position becomes vacant under rule 7.13(b) the position must be filled as follows:

-- (i) If the position falls vacant up to and including 60 days after a general election, by a count back of the votes at that general election; - (ii) If the position falls vacant more than 60 days after a general election, the GSA Board must appoint an eligible Member of the Association to fill the position within 60 days of the position falling vacant; and - (iii) Otherwise, if the vacancy results in the GSA Board having less than five members, an election must be called expressly for the purpose of electing additional GSA Board members. - (b) The GSA Board may continue to act despite any vacancy in its Membership.
+- (a) The GSA Board may fill a position on the GSA Board that has become vacant pursuant to rule 7.11(b) or was not filled at the last election. - (b) If a position on the GSA Board falls vacant: - (i) up to and including sixty days after a general election the position must be filled by a count back of the votes at that general election; or - (ii) more than sixty days after a general election: - (A) the GSA Board must within sixty days appoint a Member to fill the position until the conclusion of the first annual general meeting following their appointment; or - (B) if the vacancy results in there being less than five GSA Board members, the GSA Board must call a by-election expressly for the purpose of electing additional GSA Board members. - (c) The GSA Board may continue to act despite any vacancy in its Membership.

-7.15 GSA Board meetings
+7.13 GSA Board meetings

-- (a) The GSA Board must meet at least eight times in each year at the dates, times and places determined by the GSA Board. - (b) The GSA Board must make a regular schedule of meetings for each semester before the first Academic Day of each semester. - (c) The General Secretary must display the times and dates of GSA Board meetings on the Association's website. - (d) Notice of each GSA Board meeting must be given to each GSA Board member, in such manner as the GSA Board considers appropriate. - (e) The GSA Board may regulate its meetings as its sees fit, subject to rule 7.15. - (f) A GSA Board member, pursuant to the Association's Sick and Emergency Policy, who is unable to attend a GSA Board meeting, must notify the General Secretary of their apology prior to the commencement of the meeting.
+- (a) The GSA Board must meet at least eight times in each year at the dates, times and places determined by the GSA Board. - (b) The GSA Board must make a regular schedule of meetings for each semester before the first Academic Day of each semester. - (c) The General Secretary must display the times and dates of GSA Board meetings on the Association's website. - (d) Notice of each GSA Board meeting must be given to each GSA Board member, in such manner as the GSA Board considers appropriate. - (e) The GSA Board may regulate its meetings as its sees fit, subject to rule 7.13. - (f) A GSA Board member, pursuant to the Association's Sick and Emergency Policy, who is unable to attend a GSA Board meeting, must notify the General Secretary of their apology prior to the commencement of the meeting.

-7.16 Chairperson
+7.14 Chairperson